aikea/aikea.github.io/content/watchlog.md

 (first watch: May 20th, 2022)

 31. > **One Day | Lone Scherfig | 2011**
 Had to force myself to stop so I could finish the book first.
 But worth every bit of it.
 Anna Hathaway in one of her fine performances.
 And loved that cockney accent.
 (first watch: Jun 02, 2022)

+32. > **Breathless | Jean-Luc Godard | 1960**
+Hm, what's such a big deal?
+Oh.
+Wait.
+Wow, WTF, this is genius!
+(first watch: Jun 07, 2022)

+33. > **Millennium Actress | Satoshi Kon | 2001**
+Holy cow!
+I want to kick myself for delaying this gem of a movie for _this_ long.
+In this movie, Kon tells a romance story in his style, bringing together drama, love, poignance, piquing our interest, keeping us arrested in the disorienting whirlwind that is his _modus operandi_.
+There is chaos and yet, it doesn't feel chaotic.
+The blurry line between reality and imagination is a recurring theme in all of Kon's works and in this, it outshines.
+As Chiyoko remarks at the end, “After all, what I really love is the pursuit of him”, we are forced to rethink the basis of our affection. (first watch: Jun 12, 2022)

 <hr />